 Early medical abortion (sometimes called EMA) involves taking drugs to cause an early miscarriage.
 It does not involve surgery or an anaesthetic and you will need three appointments.
 The first is an assessment – the abortion will not be carried out at this visit.
-You will then need two appointments on two separate days.
+You will need two more appointments on two separate days.
 You should be able to carry out your usual activities between appointments.

 At the second appointment, you will be given a tablet (called mifepristone) to swallow.
 This blocks the pregnancy hormone that is necessary for the pregnancy to continue.

 It is very unlikely that the abortion will happen after taking only the mifepristone, but very occasionally it can happen.
-Some women change their mind about the abortion after they have taken the mifepristone.
+Some women change their mind about the abortion after they have taken mifepristone.
 Although studies so far do not show that mifepristone is associated with any risk of fetal abnormality, women are advised to continue with the abortion once they have taken mifepristone.
 You will be given a 24-hour contact telephone number in case you are worried or would like to talk to someone at any time.

 At the third visit (one or two days later) you will be given prostaglandin tablets (called misoprostol or gemeprost).
 Misoprostol can be used in the vagina or taken by mouth; gemeprost can only be used in the vagina.
 This causes the uterus (womb) lining to break down and you will start to bleed.
 You may feel cramping pains similar to period pains; you will be offered pain-relieving drugs.
 The pregnancy is lost with the bleeding just like a miscarriage.
-This normally happens four to six hours after using the prostaglandin tablets.
+This normally happens 4–6 hours after using the prostaglandin tablets.

-Medical abortion after 9 weeks
+Medical abortion after nine weeks

 The drugs used for early medical abortion are also used for abortion later in pregnancy.
 Because the abortion is being carried out later in the pregnancy it may take longer, and higher and repeat doses of prostaglandin may need to be used, along with pain-relieving drugs.
 The abortion is like having a late miscarriage and is usually completed in time for you to return home on the same day, but sometimes it is necessary to stay overnight, particularly when the abortion is carried out later in the pregnancy.

-Vacuum aspiration from seven to 15 weeks of pregnancy
+Vacuum aspiration from 7–15 weeks of pregnancy

 Vacuum aspiration (sometimes called suction abortion) involves a small tube being inserted into the vagina, through the cervix (entrance to the uterus) and into the uterus to remove the pregnancy by suction.